melbournebioinformatics/MelBioInf_docs/docs/tutorials/git_new/git.md

 Repositories can be kept in sync across different computers, facilitating collaboration among different people.

-??? note "The Long History of Version Control Systems"
+??? quote "The Long History of Version Control Systems"

     Automated version control systems are nothing new.
     Tools like [RCS](https://en.wikipedia.org/wiki/Revision_Control_System), [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System), or [Subversion](https://en.wikipedia.org/wiki/Apache_Subversion) have been around since the early 1980s and are used by